b-geo/DEC-P1/project-plan-template.md

     }
     ```
 **Data: team_fantasy**
-- A mapping function is applied to the teams columns to match change the format of team names in this dataset to match Squiggle team names.
+- A mapping function is applied to the `teams` column to team names in this dataset to match Squiggle team names.
-- Individual players are grouped by teams.
+- Individual players are grouped by team.
 - Cast `Score` as a numeric type.
-- Sort rows by `Score` column.
+- Sort rows by `Score`.
 - Rename columns:
     ```
     {